lois4801/AWS.Cloud.Projects/README.md

 # AWS.Cloud.Projects

-##Still to be announced around November--> I only opened the repository
+##Still to be announced around December--> I only opened the repository